Volunteer Needs/Opportunities: Descriptions

 - Menu.
 Keep it simple!
 Pasta, sauce, bread, salad/veggies, sugar-free desserts (such as fruit), and water or real fruit juice are great options.
 Be sure to ask in advance if anyone has a gluten-free need.
 Avoid artificially sweetened and/or sugary drinks such as lemonade, kool-aid, and pop.

 - Activities: we're resting for race day!
 The crew has cooled down from practice, so no ultimate frisbee, volleyball, etc. While there is no need to plan entertainment, if you want to offer board games, cards, or low-key activities like bean bags or ladderball, that is fine.
 Please do not plan bonfires or anything involving smoke or dust.
 We need clear lungs for tomorrow.

 - Helpers.
 Feel free to use the Team Forum to enlist help, food donations, etc.

 - Announcements.
 Please doublecheck with the Nighthawks program directors before making any dates or details public.

 Then follow the Calendar How-To instructions to add your event.
 We will then delete the question-marked event. :)

 - Photos.
-Take (or have someone else take) photos and select 3-4 to send to the A.D. and the Media Team.
+Please take (or have someone else take) photos and select 3-4 to send to the A.D. and the Multimedia Team.